 - The “Best New Work” Award is presented to the author.

 - The Artistic Specialty category shall be defined as recognition for exceptional achievement in an area of theatrical expertise not already recognized by another award category.
 Eligibility will be at the discretion of the judging panel.
-Theaters are encouraged to provide the Carbonell administration with a breakdown of Specialty elements that may exist for its productions.
+Producers will provide the Carbonell administration with a breakdown of Specialty elements they wish to be considered for its productions in the pre-production questionnaire.
 Specialty elements may include, but not limited to, video/projections, puppetry, wig design, makeup, fight choreography, special effects, and illusions.

 - The nominee(s) and personnel instrumental in executing the work during the performance, if any, must have received compensation for their recognized work above and beyond reimbursable expenses (including commuting and other travel costs) as well as recognition in the program.

-- Any company wishing to appeal the designated eligibility of one of its productions may do so to the managing director who will review the appeal with the board of directors or its representatives assigned for such a purpose.
+- Any company wishing to appeal the designated eligibility of one of its productions may do so to the Carbonell Coordinator who will review the appeal with the board of directors or its representatives assigned for such a purpose.